Okkoma/GalaxianMatch/README.md

     cmake -S . -B build
     cmake --build build --config Release

+### Game Build Options:
+    - WITH_DEMOMODE: Enable Demo Mode - only the 3 first constellations are playable.
+    - WITH_TIPS: Enable Keyboard Tips - key C adds a Coin, key S adds a Star.
+    - WITH_ADS: Enable Ads on Mobile.
+    - WITH_CINEMATICS: Enable Story Animations.

 ## Installation

 Once the build is complete, you can install the project using the appropriate installation command.